 - 1. The Board's inventory of research relating to salmon mortality in the sea was established in 2002 and has been updated annually since then.
 It is an essential tool in the development of research priorities for potential funding and in better coordinating existing research efforts.
-Maintaining the inventory involves updating it as new projects are approved (including those commencing in the current year and for which funding has been confirmed), existing projects are changed, and projects are completed.
-In order to achieve this the Members of the Board were asked to provide to the Secretariat by 15 February 2008, updated information for inclusion in the inventory.
-As agreed by the Board at its 2005 meeting, projects for which no updates were provided have, following consultations with the Parties concerned, been removed from the inventory of on-going projects. - 2.
-Having reviewed gaps in the information included in earlier inventories the Board agreed that its initial research priority was studies of the distribution and migration of salmon at sea in relation to feeding opportunities and predation.
+Maintaining the inventory involves updating it as new projects are approved (including those commencing in the current year and for which funding has been confirmed), existing projects are changed, and projects are completed. - 2 Having reviewed gaps in the information included in earlier inventories the Board agreed that its initial research priority was studies of the distribution and migration of salmon at sea in relation to feeding opportunities and predation.
 In 2005, the Board adopted a comprehensive and innovative programme of research, the SALSEA Programme, designed to improve understanding of the distribution and migration of salmon at sea.
 Its three main workpackages concern the development of supporting technologies, early migration through the inshore zone and marine surveys.
 The Board recognised that studies of the early migration through the inshore zone were largely nationally funded but the Board might play a role in coordinating such research.
 Last year the inventory included new studies on the establishment of genetic baselines and on gear trials to test pelagic trawls in support of the marine surveys envisaged under SALSEA.
 As this latest inventory update shows there has been major progress since last year with funding for marine surveys in both 2008 and 2009 in the North-East Atlantic and in 2008 in the Northwest Atlantic.
 These marine surveys been achieved through a public-private partnership in which the Atlantic Salmon Trust and the TOTAL Foundation have been major private sector contributors.
-There has, therefore, been very significant progress in implementing the SALSEA programme. - 3.
-Table 1 provides details of expenditure on research by topic area for each Party.
+There has, therefore, been very significant progress in implementing the SALSEA programme. - Table 1 provides details of expenditure on research by topic area for each Party.
 For the first time since the inventory was established all on-going projects have been costed.
 In Table 2, on-going projects are listed according to the five research topic areas agreed by the Board on the basis of the main focus of the research, although some projects could have been allocated to a number of these research areas.
-The total annual expenditure on the 55 on-going projects included in the inventory amounts to approximately £6.7 million approximately 32% higher than in 2008 due largely to two major new projects involving marine surveys of the distribution of salmon at sea.
+The total annual expenditure on the 56 on-going projects included in the inventory amounts to approximately £6.4 million approximately 24% higher than in 2008 due largely to two major new projects involving marine surveys of the distribution of salmon at sea.
 Last year, the Board asked that information for inclusion in the inventory be requested from France in relation to the sampling programme at St Pierre and Miquelon.
 We have requested this information but at the time of preparation of the paper, no response had been received.
 A report on the St Pierre and Miquelon fishery is contained in document CNL(08)19.